10,000 Days (Tool album): Packaging and artwork

 The compact disc packaging for 10,000 Days consists of a thick cardboard-bound booklet partly covered by a flap holding a pair of stereoscopic eyeglasses, which can be used to view a series of images inside.
 Viewed with the glasses, the artwork produces an illusion of depth and three-dimensionality.
 Alex Grey, who created a majority of the album art for Lateralus and its accompanying video "Parabola," reprised his role for 10,000 Days.
 The CD face itself is decorated with stylized eyes, arranged in a seemingly logarithmic spiral toward the center (adapted from a previous Alex Grey painting, "Collective Vision").
 As with Tool's other albums, the lyrics are not printed within the artwork; vocalist Maynard James Keenan has instead released the lyrics online.
 On May 5, 2006, the band's official webmaster hinted that "the four individual photos [of the band members] can be used as the pieces of a kind of puzzle," but the puzzle and its meaning "will just be another nut to crack."

 In an interview, Alex Grey, who worked on the illustrations for the 10,000 Days and Lateralus covers, said that many of his artworks for Tool have been based on and influenced by the visionary journeys of a brew called ayahuasca.
 He described the 10,000 Days cover as "a blazing vision of an infinite grid of Godheads during an ayahuasca journey", and also talked about the Lateralus cover in a similar fashion.
 Grey stated in another interview when making the 10,000 Days cover that it depicts visions received during a DMT trip.

 Release

 On March 27, 2006, Billboard posted an article about 10,000 Days, which mentioned that "Vicarious" would be the album's first single.
-"Vicarious" was officially released to radio on April 17, and entered both the Modern Rock Tracks and Mainstream Rock Tracks charts both at number 2.
+"Vicarious" was officially released to radio on April 17, and entered both the Modern Rock Tracks and Mainstream Rock Tracks charts at number 2.
 A music video for the song was released on DVD on December 18, 2007.

 The song has also been featured as a playable track on the video game Guitar Hero World Tour.

 The second single from the album was "The Pot", which peaked at No. 5 on the Modern Rock chart.
 It was the band's first number 1 single on the Mainstream Rock chart.
 A video for "The Pot" was scheduled to shoot over the 2006 holiday season.
 "Jambi" was the third radio single and received airtime on both Modern and Mainstream Rock formats.

-Tool also shared new video for upcoming “10,000 Days” record on their Instagram account.